A Centralized portal for users

 A key metric indicator was flagging that users were spending 3x as long making custom survey templates as we had targeted.

-An HR team that manages Pulse content wants to update a survey's content
+An HR team wants to make changes to a customized question

-The user now needs to add the question they previously wrote in another survey template
+The user (HR admin) now needs to find the question that could be stored in multiple places

-Here the user enters the content portal and wants to find the template that they think has the question they need
+Here the user enters the template management portal to look for the survey template the question may be part of

-They can now look through the existing questions on the template to see if they're in the right place
+They look through the existing questions on multiple templates to see if they can find the question content they need

 03. Cultivating collaboration